Rachel Dolezal: Racial identity

 Dolezal is of Northern and Central European ancestry; her father has stated that their family is of primarily European descent and "a small amount of American Indian".

-According to her brother Ezra, Dolezal began changing her appearance as early as 2009, when she began using hair products that she had seen Ezra's biological sister use.
+According to her adopted brother Ezra, Dolezal began changing her appearance as early as 2009, when she began using hair products that she had seen Ezra's biological sister use.
 She began darkening her skin and perming her hair sometime around 2011.
 When Ezra moved in with Rachel in 2012, she told him that Spokane-area residents knew her as Black and said, "Don't blow my cover."

 Dolezal has claimed to be a victim of race-related harassment.
 Dolezal stated on September 29, 2009, to KXLY that a noose had been left on her porch.
 In July 2010, Dolezal resigned from Human Rights Education Institute in Kootenai County and stated to KREM 2 News that "she had been the target of discrimination".
 Dolezal's biography on Eastern Washington University's website stated that while she was living in Idaho, "at least eight documented hate crimes targeted (Rachel) Dolezal and her children".
 Dolezal reportedly made several reports of harassment and other crimes to police in Idaho and Washington, including that she had received a hate mail package at her NAACP post office box and that a swastika was placed on the door of the Human Rights Education Institute, where she had previously worked.
 Regarding the hate mail package, detectives said the envelope that contained the alleged threats had no postage stamps, barcodes or any other indication of having been handled by the postal service.
 The postal inspector said, "The only way this letter could have ended up in this P.O. box would be if it was placed there by someone with a key to that box or a USPS employee."
 According to the Spokesman Review, as of 2015, none of Dolezal's allegations had resulted in an arrest or in the filing of criminal charges.

 Dolezal's uncle, Dan Dolezal, has stated that his niece first claimed that a Black friend named Albert Wilkerson was her real father in 2012 or 2013.
 In another 2015 interview, Dolezal made reference to her "stepfather".
 Dolezal's mother has said she has never met Albert Wilkerson and that Dolezal does not have a stepfather.
 Dolezal later acknowledged that she had met Wilkerson while living in Idaho and that she considered him her "dad".

 In her 2014 application for the position of chair of the Office of the Police Ombudsman Commission in Spokane, Dolezal identified herself as having several ethnicities, including Black.
 In an article she wrote for The Inlander in March 2015, Dolezal included herself when discussing Black women through use of the pronouns "we" and "our".